faraj-momin/faraj-momin/README.md

 - 👋 Hi, I’m @faraj-momin
-- 👀 I’m interested in Full Stack WebDev
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning MERN
-- 💞️ I’m looking for internship to enhance my knowledge in Development field
+- 💞️ I’m looking for internship to enhance my knowledge in Data field
 - 📫 You can reach me through email: farajmomin2020@gmail.com